rezzcode/zoea-opensource/CONTRIBUTING.md

 │
 ├── guides/      ← Markdown guides to help you learn how to contribute ├── solutions/   ← Contributions from users: code, tutorials, experiments, etc.
+├── translations/   ← Guide Translations to help you read in your preferred language.

 ```

 ## Ways You Can Contribute